sabify/tonel/README.md

                                        Currently XOR is only supported and the format should be 'xor:key'.
       --udp-connections <number>       The number of UDP connections per each client. [default: 1] --tun-queues <number>            The number of queues for TUN interface.
-Default is set to the number of CPU cores.
-      --auto-rule <interface-name>     Automatically adds and removes required iptables and sysctl rules.
+Default is set to 1.
+The platform should support multiple queues feature. [default: 1] --auto-rule <interface-name>     Automatically adds and removes required firewall and sysctl rules.
                                        The argument needs the name of an active network interface that the firewall will route the traffic over it. (e.g. eth0) -d, --daemonize                      Start the process as a daemon.
-      --log-output <path>              Log output path.
-Default is stderr.
+      --log-output <log_output>        Log output path.
-      --log-level <level>              Log output level.
-It could be one of the following: off, error, warn, info, debug, trace.
+      --log-level <log_level>          Log output level.
+It could be one of the following: off, error, warn, info, debug, trace. [default: info] -h, --help                           Print help
-  -h, --help                           Print help information -V, --version                        Print version information
+  -V, --version                        Print version
 ```

 # License